arnodel/golua/quotas.md

 ```

 As mentioned above, a Lua runtime is of type `*runtime.Runtime` and implements the `RuntimeContext`
 interface.
-It also implements two methods:
+It also implements two methods.

+#### `(*Runtime).PushContext(RuntimeContextDef)`

-- `PushContext(RuntimeContextDef)`: creates a new context from the definition
-  and makes it the active context.
+Creates a new context from the definition and makes it the active context.

+#### `PopContext() RuntimeContext`

-- `PopContext() RuntimeContext`: removes the active context from the "context
+Removes the active context from the "context stack" and returns it.
+It ensures
-  stack" and returns it.
-It ensures that resources consumed in the popped
+that resources consumed in the popped context will be accounted for in the
-  context will be accounted for in the parent context.
+parent context.

 Here is a simple example of how they could be used.